trtswitch/trtswitch.github.io/members.md

       <span style="margin-left: 1rem; background: #007bff; color: white; padding: 0.25rem 0.75rem; border-radius: 20px; font-size: 0.8rem; font-weight: 500;">Co-lead</span>
     </h3>
     <p style="margin-bottom: 1.5rem; line-height: 1.6;">
-      Ray Lin is a Senior Principal Statistical Scientist in the Biostatistics MCO group (Methods, Collaboration, and Outreach) at Genentech.
-He joined Genentech around 10 years ago and had been supporting both early and late stage development in oncology before joining MCO.
-He is passionate about applying statistical methodology to clinical trials and is active in external biostatistical communities, currently serving as President Elect of ASA San Francisco Bay Area local chapter, on the Board of Directors of the BBSW (Bay-area Biopharma Statistics Workshop), and on the leadership team of the Cross-Pharma Non-Proportional Hazard Working Group.
+      Ray Lin is a Senior Principal Statistical Scientist at Genentech/Roche.
+He joined the company around 15 years ago and had been supporting both early and late stage development in oncology.
+He is passionate about applying statistical methodology to clinical trials and actively participanting in multiple cross-company collaborations.
+He is also enthusiastic in fostering biostatistical communities, including on the Officers team of ASA San Francisco Bay Area local chapter and serving as the Vice President of Career Development and Leadership of the BBSW (Bay-area Biopharma Statistics Workshop).
+He got his PhD from Stanford University in 2010.
     </p>
     <p style="margin: 0;">
       <strong>Email:</strong> <a href="mailto:lins24@gene.com">lins24@gene.com</a>